Model Theory of R-trees: Some continuous model theory

 \section{Some continuous model theory}

-We investigate the model theory of $\R$-trees using continuous logic for metric structures as presented in \cite{N} and \cite{BU}.
-In this section we summarize a few facts about model companions that are not discussed in those papers.
+We investigate the model theory of $\R$-trees using continuous logic for metric structures as presented in Ben Yaacov, Berenstein, Henson and Usvyatsov \cite{N} and Ben Yaacov and Usvyatsov \cite{BU}.
+In this section we remind the reader of a few key concepts and results from those papers, and then we present a few facts about existentially closed models and model companions that are not discussed there.
 For the rest of this section we fix a continuous first order language $L$.

 As explained in \cite[Section 3]{N}, in continuous model theory it is required that \emph{structures} and \emph{models} are metrically complete.
 However, formulas and conditions are evaluated more generally in \emph{pre-structures}, as explained in \cite[Definition 3.3]{N}.
 Further, it is shown in \cite[Theorem 3.7]{N} that the completion of a prestructure is an elementary extension.
 In this paper we use notation of the form $\M \models \theta$ only when $\M$ is a structure; in other words, $M$ must be metrically complete.